This chapter contains scenes of graphic violence, gore and body horror.

 Below the Volkers, the Option opened fire.

 Selene had caught them in a vice, between the Jagdkaiser they were pursuing and the roving weapon that had taken their backs.
 At first they did not even notice the opening salvo, too busy peppering Selene with gunfire from their rifles.
 But the Option needed only one short ranging burst, like a limb extending and opening and closing its fingers to test how its hand felt.
 After that, Selene began to unleash punishingly accurate fire, her all-seeing and flawless eye affixed to the weapon and aiming perfectly at the stunned and desperate Volkers.
-A withering rate of fire, planting dozens of rounds into the cockpit and backpack, twitching the barrel ever so slightly toward the next target, firing, repeating.
+A withering rate of fire, planting dozens of rounds into the cockpit and backpack, twitching the chain gun barrels ever so slightly toward the next target, firing, repeating.

 While the Option pressed the enemy, Selene, moving her body with a sensation of struggle like she was moving through water inside of her own pressurized cockpit, pushed her sticks and took her machine down.